Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Feed Café – Farm-to-Table Breakfast & Lunch

 Feed Café sits in a converted red barn on Main Street’s west end.
-The focus is on fresh, local ingredients — sandwiches, salads, and breakfast plates that change seasonally.
+The focus is on fresh, local ingredients.
+Their sandwiches, salads, and breakfast plates change seasonally.
 It’s bright and airy, with plenty of seating, so it works well for groups.

 Genuine Ice Cream Co. – Locally Made, Small-Batch Ice Cream

-This cheerful downtown shop makes small-batch ice cream with flavors you won’t find in a grocery store — huckleberry, maple walnut, or honey lavender.
+This cheerful downtown shop makes small-batch ice cream with flavors you won’t find in a grocery store such as huckleberry, maple walnut, or honey lavender.
 It’s a popular after-dinner stop, especially in summer when lines stretch out the door.

 Best Cocktail Bars & Nightlife Spots